 In these rough times of ever-widening and deepening social schisms, we are in desperate need of such windows to see through the other’s pains and fears, to revisit our assumptions and premises, and try to reconcile the different accounts we have of the one reality out there.
 Communities are built by coliving and resolving destructive differences along the way.
 Lets’s grasp at any opportunity towards this end.

-November 13, 2019 Over the two years, I have grown into the habit of stopping by Syriana, mostly at dinner time, to "check...
+By alghatrif / November 13, 2019 Over the two years, I have grown into the habit of stopping by Syriana, mostly at dinner time, to "check...
 Read More